Characterizing entanglement at finite temperature: how does a "classical" paramagnet become a quantum spin liquid?

-Answering these questions, even in the context of a theoretical model, poses a serious technical challenge.
-The most widely--used tool to date, entanglement entropy, is well--posed only for pure states at zero temperature \cite{Bennett1996,Kitaev2006-PRL96,Levin2006}.
-And while there are a number of experimentally--accessible ``entanglement witnesses'' which are applicable at finite temperature, each is limited in the type of entanglement it can bear witness to \cite{Guehne2009,Hauke2016,Scheie2021,Scheie2024,Laurell2024,Sabharwal2025,Shimokawa-arXiv.2505}.
-Evaluating more general measures of multipartite entanglement in mixed states, at finite temperature, involves optimization over all possible convex mixtures, and is an NP--hard problem \cite{Gurvits2003,Doherty2014}.
-Fortunately, recent development of methods based on semi--definite programming (SDP) bring such questions into reach, making it possible to place precise, quatitative bounds on the entanglement encoded in the (reduced) density matrix for a given group of spins \cite{Jungnitsch2011,Hofmann2014,Skrzypczyk2023}.
-The recent application of these methods to the ground states of models supporting QSL has confirmed their power \cite{Lyu-arXiv.2505}, validating the long--held belief that multipartite entanglement in QSL is associated with cycles or ``loops'' of spins \cite{Broholm2020,Wen2007,Zeng2019}, as illustrated in Fig.~\ref{fig:every.picture.tells.a.story}.
-None the less, the fate of this structured entanglement at finite temperature remains an open question.
+The study of ``entanglement negativity", a proxy for the non-separability of a quantum state \cite{Zyczkowski1998,Eisert1999,Vidal2002}, has provided insight into the fate of topological entanglement at finite temperature \cite{Hart2018,Lu2020}, and the temperature-dependence of entanglement at quantum critical points \cite{Wang2025}.
+A number of experimentally--accessible ``entanglement witnesses'' have been identified which are also applicable at finite temperature \cite{Guehne2009,Hauke2016,Scheie2021,Scheie2024,Laurell2024,Sabharwal2025,Shimokawa-arXiv.2505}.
+However, each of these approaches is limited in the type of entanglement it can bear witness to, and evaluating more general measures of multipartite entanglement in mixed states, at finite temperature, involves optimization over all possible convex mixtures, and is an NP--hard problem \cite{Gurvits2003,Doherty2014}.

+Fortunately, recent development of methods based on semi--definite programming (SDP) bring such questions into reach, making it possible to place precise, quantitative bounds on the entanglement encoded in the (reduced) density matrix for a given group of spins \cite{Jungnitsch2011,Hofmann2014,Skrzypczyk2023}.

+The value of these methods has been demonstrated in recent applications to the structured multipartite entanglement found in QSL ground states \cite{Lyu-arXiv.2505}, network aspects of entanglement \cite{Lyu-arXiv.2512}, and the impact of coupling to a QSL to a Bosonic bath \cite{Garcia-Gaitan-arXiv.2510}.

+None the less, the fate of the entanglement which characterizes QSL at finite temperature remains an open question.